 Greg Nickels (Treasurer) served eight years as the 51st Mayor of Seattle from January 1, 2001, through December 31, 2009.
 He is known as a leader in climate protection and was appointed by Barack Obama as alternate representative to the United Nations.

-Pam Heath, Sr. Project Manager with Walter Dorwin Teague Associates, the original design consultancy, founded in 1926 and focused on the technology and aviation industries.
+Pam Heath, former Sr. Project Manager with Walter Dorwin Teague Associates, the original design consultancy, founded in 1926 and focused on the technology and aviation industries.
 She previously served as Lead Program Manager with Microsoft's Strategic Prototyping team, building immersive prototypes of future consumer experiences.

 Norman B. Rice, board member of Casey Family Programs, Opus Bank, and Northwest African American Museum.
 Former CEO of the Seattle Foundation, former president of Federal Home Loan Bank of Seattle, and former mayor of Seattle.